JohnyAle12/personpassBack/README.md

 $ php artisan key:generate
 ```

-After that you can start the application in local with:
+After that, you can start the application in local environment with:

 ```bash
 # start the virtual server and run application